 Then comes the hangover, and even if it's only a minor one, it can still have a big impact on your mind.
 “The morning after, even without a raging hangover, alcohol can have a physiological effect on the body which can induce anxiety.
 It’s a depressant and amplifies the emotions you’re feeling at the time so it can have a negative effect on your emotional stability.”

-Luckily, taking a break for a couple of weeks can help, as Spelman herself discovered.
+Giving up alcohol can make the world of difference, she says.
 “It helps to reassess your thoughts about alcohol and whether you need it as much as you think you do.
 I now drink non-alcoholic beers, wines, and spirits that taste the same as they would normally.
 And that taste, along with having that glass in your hand, tricks your brain into thinking you are drinking alcohol.
 Social situations are easier but you are never under the influence.”

 10. If you workout, you'll get even fitter

 Ditching alcohol won't immediately mean you'll be able to run a marathon - but if you've been training, you'll find your fitness levels rise the less you drink.
 This is simply because you'll be heading out to the gym more, you'll be doing the cardio and strength training, and you'll be more likely to actually stick to your workout plan.